Medipally Nakkartha, Telangana

 Medipally Nakkartha is a village located in Yacharam Mandal, Rangareddy district, Telangana, India, with a population of approximately 5,000 people.
 This village has a high school and a primary school, both are run by the government of Telangana.
 The primary languages used are that of Telugu and Urdu.
 The village sits at an elevation of 523 meters above the sea level.

 History

 This village was under the control of Deshpandya and Deshmuk (Venkatrama Rao and Palamkush Rao).
 It was controlled by Grama Karnamu (Patvari), Grama Munsib (Police Inspector Karnati Jogi Reddy and Nijamuddin), and Grama Mali Patel (Revenue officer).
 The village was under the constituency of Ranga Reddy (Dist).
 Its name was formed with the combination of two villages, named Nakkartha and Medipally.
 A nearby village Nanak Nagar was also part of this village Panchayat until 1986.

 Geography

 Nakkartha Medipally is located on the 17.003° north latitude and 78.654° east longitude.
 It has an average elevation of about 585 m above sea level.
 The total area of the village is 2018 hectares.
 It is located in the Yacharam Mandal of Ranga Reddy district in Telangana, India.
-Near the well known Nagarjuna Sagar about 7 km away and is surrounded by the mountains on three sides.
+Near the well known Nagarjuna Sagar about 7 km away and is surrounded by the mountains on three sides.Nakkartha Medipally is part of Pharma City and Bharat Future city.
+Nakkartha Medipally irritated three lakes Saal Cheruvu, Urah Cheruvu and Kunta.

+Adminstration

+Nakkartha Medipally is part Yacharam Mandal of Ibrahimpatnam Revenue Division.
+The Village has an Agriculture officer and Village is Part of Yacharam Society Bank.
+State Bank of India has its branch in the village.
+Hyderabad Green Pharma City Police station was established in the village in 2022.

+Education

+Nakkartha Medipally has Zilla Parishad High School, a government primary school and four anganwadis.
+Children study in nearby schools in Yacharam and Mall namely Pudami School, Sri Chaitanya School, Jovial High School, St.Gregories Public school.
+Studying is done in Junior Government School, Gurunanak College, SCIENT Institute of Technology, Sri Indu,Sri Dattha and CVR College of Engineering.